nloko/moxy/README.md

 The format is:

-	if expr:
+	if expr: config

 *expr* is a logical expression.
 Valid operators are *not*, *and*, and *or*.
 Parentheses are supported.
+*config* is any configuration setting except *url*.

 Each operand in the expression will create a *condition* within Moxy.
 Conditions can be reused in more than one statement.

 Conditions can be viewed at `http://localhost:8889/conditions`.
 Here, values can be toggled in order to satisfy/unsatisfy conditional statements.

+##Configuration Service

+Moxy has a web-based configuration interface.
+It can be accessed at `http://localhost:8889/`.
+From here, the configuration can be viewed, refreshed, and conditions can be modified.